hslam/funcs/README.md

 	"log"
 )

-type ArithRequest struct {
+//ArithRequest is the first input parameter. type ArithRequest struct {
 	A int
 	B int
 }

-type ArithResponse struct {
+//ArithResponse is the second input parameter. type ArithResponse struct {
 	Quo int // quotient
 	Rem int // remainder
 }

-type Arith struct {
+//Arith is the Service struct. type Arith struct {
 }

-func (a *Arith) Divide(req *ArithRequest, res *ArithResponse) error {
+//Divide is the Arith's Method. func (a *Arith) Divide(req *ArithRequest, res *ArithResponse) error {
 	if req.B == 0 {
 		return errors.New("divide by zero")